GenomicsForAotearoaNewZealand/genomics-tools/tools/README.md

 ## Create a new tool directory

-GFANZ believe in freedom and sharing.
-For this reasons, in this project only free software and/or open source license material will be welcomed.
+GFANZ believes in freedom and sharing.
+The sofware embodiment of these ideas is in free software licensing which provides freedom for the user through sharing.
+Software licensed under proprietary / non-free terms cannot be shared, and therefore cannot be included in this project.
 Please check if the tool you are about to create fullfills this requirements.
 If you are not familiar with open source licencing, you can find detailed information [here](https://opensource.org/licenses).

 A new directory must be created under the existing `tools` directory for each tool.
 This directory is referred to as ``${TOOL_NAME}`` in this documentation.